Superalgos/Superalgos/docs/_includes/charting_space/layer.md

 <!--------------------------------------------- CHARTS starts -->

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+To turn layers on and off, simply click on the layer in the corresponding products panel.

+To turn on and off a layer panel, click the panel button on the bottom-left corner of the layer.

 <!--------------------------------------------- CHARTS ends -->

 {% endif %}

-{% if include.more == "yes" and include.content != "more" %}
+{% if include.more == "yes" and include.content != "more" and include.heading != "more" %}
 <details class="detailsCollapsible"><summary class="nobr">Click to learn more about {{ title | downcase }}{{plural}}
 </summary>
 {% endif %}